Mariners looking for answers following 12-4 loss to Indians

 In the third with the game tied 1-1, he gave up a leadoff single and issued a one-out walk to start the problems and an RBI single by Jason Kipnis gave the Indians a 2-1 lead.

 Then the defense fell apart.
 Robinson Cano made a nice over the shoulder catch on Lonnie Chisenhall’s pop up into shallow right.
 Jose Ramirez, the runner at third, tested Cano and sprinted for home.
 Cano calmly fired home and his throw beat Ramirez.
-But Carlos Ruiz failed to get a tag down as Ramirez slid in head first for a 3-1 lead.
+But Ruiz failed to get a tag down as Ramirez slid in head first for a 3-1 lead.
 If the tag is put down, it’s an inning-ending double play and a one-run deficit.

 From there, Ben Gamel lost a fly ball in the sun in right that turned into an RBI triple for Abe Almonte.
 Catcher Roberto Perez’s hard one-hopper to shortstop ate up Jean Segura to score Almonte.
 Neither play was ruled an error but are plays that should be made.